StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 - `column`: same as row but top to bottom
 - `column-reverse`: same as row-reverse but bottom to top

+---

 ### flex-wrap

+The `flex-wrap` property specifies whether the flex items should wrap or not.

 ![alt](figures/flex-wrap.svg)